Shanghai Stir-Fried Chunky Noodles

 - Salt and ground white pepper

 Cut the pork evenly into thin slices, then into slivers.
-Add the marinade ingredients and mix well.
+In a bowl, mix together the light soy sauce, Shaoxing wine, potato starch, and egg or water.
+Add the pork slivers and mix well.

 Bring a pan of water to the boil.
 Add the noodles and cook for 2 minutes (fresh Shanghai and udon noodles are already halfcooked when you buy them, which is why this doesn’t take long).
 Turn the cooked noodles into a colander and cool under the cold tap.
 Shake them dry.
 Drip over ½ tablespoon oil and stir in thoroughly to prevent sticking.